Synthetixio/synthetix-node/README.md

 ## Running the Node

-Download the macOS app [here](./dist/synthetix-node.dmg).
+Download the macOS app from [Releases page](https://github.com/Synthetixio/snx-node/releases).
 (Windows and Linux versions are in development.)

 **You will need to Command-click the app and select "Open" from the context menu to run the app.
 If you are concerned with security, clone this repository, review the implementation, and use the instructions below to start a development build.**